Lanie-Carmelo/ccu-bib-102a-s2-presentation/README.md

 This repository provides a ready-to-use template for creating accessible academic presentations using LaTeX Beamer with APA 7th edition citation style.
 It emphasizes accessibility through semantic structure, presenter notes, and PDF/UA compliance.
 This template uses biblatex with the biber backend (not BibTeX).
 It includes:

 - `presentation.tex`: Main Beamer presentation with semantic structure, presenter notes, and PDF/UA tagging
 - `presentation-notes.tex`: Wrapper for building presentation with notes visible below slides
 - `presentation-handout.tex`: Wrapper for building 4-slides-per-page handout format
 - `apa.csl`: Citation Style Language file for APA 7th edition (used by Pandoc)
-- `Makefile`: Build system for presentations (standard, notes, handout) and paper formats
+- `Makefile`: Build system for presentations (standard, notes, handout)
-- `references.bib`: Shared bibliography for both presentations and papers
+- `references.bib`: Shared bibliography for presentations
 - `.gitignore`: Ignores LaTeX build artifacts and editor backups
 - `LICENSE`: MIT License